isdi-coders-2023/Ariadna-Frias-Final-Project-back-202301-mad/readme.md

 POST ➡️ .../users/login

 - Login with an existing user.
-The required fields will be the email and password.
+The required fields will be the email and the password.

 ### FESTIVALS: